 The 2020 Lexus GS is offered in two models: The base GS 350 model and the sport-themed GS 350 F Sport model, both of which are powered by a similar gasoline-powered engine.

-Note that Lexus also (rather confusingly) offer the GS F, which is a full-blown performance tuned GS.
+Note that Lexus also (rather confusingly) offers the GS F, which is a full-blown performance tuned GS.
 Unlike the GS 350 F Sport, which only has tweaks on the surface, the GS F has a beastly V8 and other big changes.
 It is comparable to a Mercedes-AMG or BMW M, in that it was produced in the high-performance division of Lexus.

-The 2020 Lexus LS, on the other hand, is offered in a base LS 500 model, a sport-themed LS 500 F Sport model, a limited-edition LS Inspiration Series model, and a regenerative breaking hybrid LS 500h model.
+The 2020 Lexus LS, on the other hand, is offered in a base LS 500 model, a sport-themed LS 500 F Sport model, a limited-edition LS Inspiration Series model, and a regenerative braking hybrid LS 500h model.

 The 2020 Lexus GS starts at $51,065 for its base GS 350 model and at $52,760 for the GS F Sport model.